lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

     1. Note: Pressing a key in the console window will not do anything because the image window is detecting key presses.
 Use Ctrl+C to exit.

-4. Next, let us see how our application handles a video file:
+4. Next, let us see how the application handles a video file:

 ```bash
 ./intel64/Release/car_detection_tutorial -i ../../data/car-detection.mp4